My time hiking Patagonia was fantastic. This park is like none other on earth. The mountains are like none I've ever seen.

-At every moment there is natural beauty in every direction.
+At every moment, there is natural beauty in every direction.

 We were also a match in our approach to travel.
 Traveling simply and inexpensively was fine for both of us.

 Thinking that I would be on my own, I had made bookings at the refugios for my bed and board before leaving.
-Noemie had not been sure that she would go into the partk and, traveling for 5 months, had to be careful with her money.
+Noemie had not been sure that she would go into the partk and, traveling for five months, had to be careful with her money.
 So we decided to camp.
 We rented the equipment in Puerto Natales and enjoyed night after night in a tent.
 I love camping and would not have preferred it any other way.

 All this, and buying lots of nuts and fruits for the trail, was done quickly on the morning we arrived by ferry.

 Before you get there, planning to hike Torres del Paine is confusing.
-Now that I've done it I can't remember why, but thank goodness for the travel bloggers who helped me (Jeff of Career Break Secrets and Paige of Tripeezy) by answering countless questions.
-They also confirmed that it wasn’t just me who found it confusing - this was a relief.
+Now that I've done it, I can't remember why, but thank goodness for the travel bloggers who helped me (Jeff of Career Break Secrets and Paige of Tripeezy) by answering countless questions.
+They also confirmed that it wasn’t just me who found it confusing – this was a relief.

 So, with planning help from many people, Noemie and I hiked like this:

 We arrived back in Puerto Natales around 5pm and quickly researched buses to our next destinations.
 Noemie was going to Argentina.
 I was going further south to Punta Arenas.
 As luck would have it, Noemie could grab a bus at 6:30.
-Again, a hurried repacking of our backpacks and Noemie was on her way.
-After spending so many days with her, sharing wonderful experiences, it felt odd.
-But normal as well.
+Again, a hurried repacking of our backpacks, and Noemie was on her way.
+After spending so many days with her, sharing wonderful experiences, it felt odd, but normal as well.
 That’s what happens with solo travelers.
 We are now Facebook friends and, who knows, we may meet again.